phpactor/phpactor/doc/development/language-server/code-action.rst

 .. note::

-   You can progrmatically execute commands from the language client (e.g. neovim) but it's not very intutive.
+   You can programmatically execute commands from the language client (e.g. neovim) but it's not very intuitive.
 Code actions provide hints which can normally be actioned through commands.

 Let's have a look at the concept by the example of the generate decorator